MeowCows56/AfterYou/README.md

 Github was a very valuable tool as it allowed us to all share our code and work together.
 We also used discord to chat about the game and when we would be working

 ### Installation
-Please run the .exe file
+Please run the .exe file.
+If it doesn't run, please open project in unreal and start on the mainmenu level